diodechain/diode-docs/content/docs/Admin/diode-api-docs.md

 ---
 ### **Enabling the Diode API**

-This API runs on every Diode app instance, and is disabled by default.
+This API runs on every Diode Collab instance, and is disabled by default.

 The API is device-wide.
 To enable the API on your device:

 1\.
-Open the Diode app (version 1.10.7 or later)
+Open Diode Collab (version 1.10.7 or later)

 2\.
 Navigate to any Zone and any Channel, it doesn't matter which Channel